mediamonks/plexus/README.md

 - **`dataType`** (string, optional): Type of data in the source: "text" for unstructured data, "data" for structured data.
 Required for `target` types: "raw" and "vector".
 Ignored for `digest` and `file`.
 - **`namespace`** (string, optional): Logical grouping namespace, only used for batch ingestion.
 - **`origin`** (string, optional): Data origin platform ("gcs", "drive", "api"), will be derived from the URI if not specified.
-- **`cache`** (boolean, optional): Whether to cache the data source, defaults to true.
+- **`get`** (boolean, optional): Whether to get the data source, defaults to true.
 Set this to `false` for data sources of which the content can change between invocations.
 - **`folder`** (boolean, optional): Whether the `gcs` or `drive` origin data source is a folder.
 Detected if not specified.
 - **`instructions`** (string, optional): Processing instructions for a `digest`-type data source.
 - **`searchField`** (string, optional): Name of the field against which to perform vector searches for a `data`-type, `vector`-target data source.